aditjain125/NCAA-Injury-Prognosis/README.md

-# Human-Subject-Classification
+# Injury Prognosis in NCAA Runners Using Wearable Accelerometer Data: Project Overview
-Exploring NCAA runner's IMU data to classify between subjects using Artificial Intelligence framework.
-Part of my research efforts at the Human Performance Lab at UC Davis
+Exploring wearable accelerometer data from NCAA runners to prognose musculokskeletal overuse injury.
+Part of my research efforts at the [Human Performance Lab](http://hpl.ucdavis.edu/) at University of California, Davis.